Working Papers

 I explore these questions by studying how Stalinist mass repressions shape contemporary political behavior in Eastern Europe and Central Asia.
 My project focuses on three former Soviet countries that share a history of violence but differ considerably in their current political institutions: Moldova, Estonia, and Kazakhstan.
 I rely on evidence from original, cross-national surveys and semi-structured interviews to unpack the ways that the legacies of historical violence continue to shape political behavior across the region.

-Publicity: Comrat State University (Gagauzia, Moldova); town of Ceadir-Lunga (Gagauzia, Moldova); Avdarma History Museum (Gagauzia, Moldova); interview in Veridica.md; Institute of Philosophy, Political Science, and Religious Studies (Almaty, Kazakhstan); article in Peripheral Histories.
+Publicity: Comrat State University; town of Ceadir-Lunga; Avdarma History Museum; interview in Veridica.md; lecture at Institute of Philosophy, Political Science, and Religious Studies.

 Visiting Scholar: Johan Skytte Institute, University of Tartu (Estonia) from August–October 2025 and Nazarbayev University (Kazakhstan) from October–December 2025.

 Funding Sources: Bobst Center for Peace & Justice (Princeton); Niehaus Center for Global Governance (Princeton); Princeton Institute for International and Regional Studies; P.E.O.
-International; Association for the Advancement of Baltic Studies; and others.
+International; Association for the Advancement of Baltic Studies.

 Russia Watcher Project